Debbieliang9/torchMojiBot/README.md

 If you are deploying the model on Algorithmia, you need `pip3` (the repo is tested with pip3.6).

 Overall, there are 5 steps:
-1. Set up the Slack bot by completing steps 1-5 [here](https://github.com/cw75/torchMojiBot/tree/master/slack).
+1. Set up the Slackbot by completing steps 1-5 [here](https://github.com/cw75/torchMojiBot/tree/master/slack).
 2. Deploy the torchMoji model on [SageMaker](https://aws.amazon.com/sagemaker/) or [Algorithmia](https://algorithmia.com/) (or both!).
 See [here](https://github.com/cw75/torchMojiBot/tree/master/deploy/sagemaker) for SageMaker deployment and [here](https://github.com/cw75/torchMojiBot/tree/master/deploy/algorithmia) for Algorithmia deployment.
 3. Deploy the AWS Lambda function that performs request authorization and routes traffic between Slack and the prediction service.
 Instruction [here](https://github.com/cw75/torchMojiBot/tree/master/lambda).
 4. Set up the API gateway that routes traffic to the Lambda function and exposes a REST endpoint to Slack.
 Instruction [here](https://github.com/cw75/torchMojiBot/tree/master/api-gateway).
-5. Finish setting up the Slack bot by completing step 6 [here](https://github.com/cw75/torchMojiBot/tree/master/slack).
+5. Finish setting up the Slackbot by completing step 6 [here](https://github.com/cw75/torchMojiBot/tree/master/slack).

 After completing all the steps above, send a direct message "this is great!" to your bot in the Slack workspace.
 You should see the following.